Three the magic number in the King George

 Benbatl will be Oisin’s first ride in the Kinge George VI & Queen Elizabeth Stakes (sponsored by QIPCO).

-We’re back at Ascot once again on Saturday, and not even the rain can dampen what looks to be a vintage Champions Series King George VI and Queen Elizabeth Stakes!
+We’re back at Ascot once again on Saturday, and not even the rain can dampen what looks to be a vintage Champions Series King George VI and Queen Elizabeth Stakesybderfrevcbbdfyvytstbad!
 There’s a mouthwatering ten-runner field and the winner can come from anywhere.
 It reminds me very much of the 2012 King George where Nathanial and Danedream got in an epic duel, and St Nicholas Abbey was in behind to finish 3rd- one of those great, great races you don’t forget.

 Back to 2017 and it’s difficult to know where to start with Highland Reel, Enable, Idaho, Jack Hobbs on the list, but I’ll begin with my ride and I’m delighted to be reunited with Benbatl– who has a special place in my heart being my first ever Royal Ascot winner!